Art Laboe

-Art Laboe (born Arthur Egnoian; August 7, 1925 – October 7, 2022) was an American disc jockey, songwriter, record producer, and radio station owner.
+Art Laboe (born Arthur Egnoian; August 7, 1925 – October 7, 2022) was an American radio host, songwriter, record producer, and radio station owner.
 He was generally credited with coining the term "Oldies but Goodies".

 Early life and education

 Laboe was born to parents Hosanna (née Kezerian) and John Egnoian in Murray, Utah, a suburb of Salt Lake City, on August 7, 1925.
 His parents were Armenian immigrants and observant Mormons; his father, John, came to the United States from the Ottoman Empire.

 When Laboe was 13, his parents divorced, whereupon he moved to South-Central Los Angeles to live with his sister.
 He attended George Washington High School and in 1938 began to experiment with amateur radio from his bedroom.

 After graduating from high school, Laboe studied at Stanford University, then joined the United States Navy during World War II.
 He was stationed at Naval Station Treasure Island in San Francisco Bay.